-- Continues to work with the Middle Georgia Regional Commission on developing a GIS map. - ❖ Annexed 100 unincorporated islands within the city limits. - Created a new zoning map for the city.
+Continues to work with the Middle Georgia Regional Commission on developing a GIS map.

 Electric:

 Overview - The Electric Department is responsible for supplying electricity to City of Forsyth Residents for energy needs.
 They are also responsible for minimizing power outages.